-The very first Pixel handset launched back in 2016, and we’ve seen four generations of impressive smartphone tech from Google since then.
+The very first Pixel handset launched back in 2016, and we’ve seen numerous generations of impressive smartphone tech from Google since then.

 Designed to offer amazing camera specs, long-lasting batteries and a seamless, easy-to-navigate Android experience, you can explore the latest Pixel devices and compare their various specs below.